numpy/numpy/doc/source/reference/arrays.classes.rst

-   Alternatively, if ``obj.__array_ufunc__`` is set to :obj:`None`, then as a special case, special methods like ``ndarray.__add__`` will notice this and *unconditionally* return :obj:`NotImplemented`, so that Python will dispatch to ``obj.__radd__`` instead.
-This is useful if you want to define a special object that interacts with arrays via binary operations, but is not itself an array.
+   Alternatively, if ``obj.__array_ufunc__`` is set to :obj:`None`, then as a special case, special methods like ``ndarray.__add__`` will notice this and *unconditionally* raise :exc:`TypeError`.
+This is useful if you want to create objects that interact with arrays via binary operations, but are not themselves arrays.
 For example, a units handling system might have an object ``m`` representing the "meters" unit, and want to support the syntax ``arr * m`` to represent that the array has units of "meters", but not want to otherwise interact with arrays via ufuncs or otherwise.
 This